astronomer/docs/learn/airflow-dbt.md

 :::info

-For some tools you might need to add the [relevant provider package](https://registry.astronomer.io/) to requirements.txt and restart Airflow, in order to have the correct connection type available.
+For some databases you might need to add the [relevant provider package](https://registry.astronomer.io/) to requirements.txt and restart Airflow in order to have the correct connection type available.

 :::